Skip to content

 2. Medical and Supportive Care

-Generally, independent living facilities cater to older adults who require minimal assistance or medical care, so these services are often not provided.
-In an assisted living facility, staff members assist residents with their daily activities.
-Most assisted living communities have staff members and registered nurses available at all times for convenience and safety.
+Generally, independent living facilities cater to older adults who require minimal assistance or medical care, so these services are often not provided as you need a license to do so.
+In an assisted living facility, staff members assist residents with their daily activities through a coordinated service plan.
+Assisted living communities are required to have staff members at all times to meet the needs of the residents that reside there for convenience and safety.
+Most assisted living communities have licensed nurses or registered nurses available to assist with medication management and evaluations should a medical need arise.

 3. Community Design